code0monkey1/react-interview-file-explorer/README.md

         })

       ```
-1. Passing the `initialTreeData` into the hook and testing that if it is returned
+1. Passing the `initial data` into the hook and testing that if it is returned

    ``` javascript
       it('gets the initial data',()=>{